Stockholm Pictures Guide

 interior.
 The Royal Treasury, apartments and Changing of the Guard

-Djurgarden island offers great green space and a couple of
+Djurgarden encloses a beautiful green space and a couple of

-on Lidingo island, an awesome outdoor sculpture garden.
+On Lidingo island this is an awesome outdoor sculpture garden.

 Drottningholm, 'the Versailles of Sweden', is a magnificent 17th

 century royal residence in a superb lakeside location.
 It's not only where the royal family still live but also a tourist attraction.
-Get there
+Travel there

 in Europe) of Swedish life over the centuries, with historic buildings,